-Yes.
-Income from a pension, income from a 401(k), income from an IRA and income from any other type of retirement account are all taxed at the North Carolina state income tax rate of 5.75%.
+Income from a pension, 401(k), IRA or any other type of retirement account is all taxed at the North Carolina state income tax rate of 4.99%.

 How high are property taxes in North Carolina?

 North Carolina has relatively low property taxes.
-The state’s average effective property tax rate is 0.84%.
-This means that on average homeowners can expect to pay about $840 annually for every $100,000 in home value.
+The state’s average effective property tax rate is 0.70%.
+This means that, on average, homeowners can expect to pay about $700 annually for every $100,000 in home value.

-Low property taxes are one reason housing costs in North Carolina are just 84.1% of the national average.
-That also contributes to North Carolina’s low cost of living.
-When including things like transportation and food, the cost of living in North Carolina is 3.7% below the national average.
+Low property taxes are one reason housing costs in North Carolina are below national averages.
+That also contributes to North Carolina’s generally low cost of living.

 What is the North Carolina low-income homestead exclusion?

-Older homeowners (age 65 and older) with household income of no more than $29,000 can claim the North Carolina low-income homestead exclusion.
+Homeowners who are at least 65 with a household income of no more than $31,900 can claim the North Carolina low-income homestead exclusion.
 The exclusion is subtracted from taxable value and is equal to either $25,000 or 50% of taxable value, whichever is greater.
 For eligible seniors, this can mean hundreds in property tax savings every year.

-Senior homeowners whose income is no more than $43,500 may also qualify for a property tax deferral.
-This does not reduces property taxes but defers payment of taxes owed until a later time, typically when the home is sold.
+Senior homeowners whose income is no more than $47,850 may also qualify for a property tax deferral via the Circuit Breaker Tax Deferment Program.
+This does not reduce property taxes, but instead defers payment of taxes owed until a later time, typically when the home is sold.

 How high are sales taxes in North Carolina?

-North Carolina’s total state and average local sales tax rate is 6.9%.
-This ranks as the 25th highest in the nation.
-In other words, it is very close to average.
-In most counties, the total rate is either 6.75% or 7%.
-The exceptions are Durham County and Orange County, where the rate is 7.5%.
+North Carolina’s total state and average local sales tax rate is 6.98%.
+This ranks 26th in the nation, meaning it's very close to average.
+In most counties, the total rate is either 6.75% or 7.50%.
+Chapel Hill, and Durham County have the highest rate of 7.50%.

 Unlike many states, North Carolina taxes groceries, albeit at a reduced rate.
 The rate on most food is 2%.
-Prescription drugs are fully exempt from the sales tax, however.
+Prescription drugs are fully exempt from the sales tax.

 What other North Carolina taxes should I be concerned about?

-North Carolina recently eliminated its estate tax, so seniors who are planning on leaving wealth or property for their loved ones need not worry about that.
+North Carolina eliminated its estate tax in 2014, so seniors who are planning on leaving wealth or property for their loved ones don’t need to worry about that.

 Retirees with investment income outside of a retirement account should be aware that capital gains in North Carolina are treated as regular income.
-They are taxed at the state rate of 5.75%.
+Therefore, they are taxed at the state rate of 4.99%.